 Fact 2.13 (Conclusion I.1.11 in [She09]).
 Let K be an AEC.
-If $K{\geq \lambda} \neq \emptyset$ for every $\lambda < h(\mathrm{LS}(K))$, then K has arbitrarily large models.
+If $K{\geq \lambda} \neq \emptyset$ for every $\lambda < h(LS(K))$, then K has arbitrarily large models.

 As in the preliminaries of [Vasb], we can define a notion of embedding for abstract classes and go on to define amalgamation, joint embedding, no maximal models, Galois types, tameness, and type-shortness (that we will just call shortness).
+We give the definition of the last two (recall also Fact 1.1 which says that under a large cardinal axiom any AEC is fully tame and short).